ensemble-performance

 Identify the Repertoire and Etudes

 For many low brass auditions, you will be required to prepare a set list of orchestral excerpts, a solo piece, or specific etudes.
 Orchestral excerpts—such as the opening of Brahms’ Second Symphony for trombone, the “Bydło” solo from Mussorgsky’s Pictures at an Exhibition for tuba, or the Wagner Tuba parts in Bruckner symphonies—demand a deep understanding of the original orchestral context.
 For these, listen to recordings of professional orchestras to internalize style, tempo, and how your part fits within the ensemble.
 Mark your music with bowings, phrase markings, and dynamic contours that match the conductor’s interpretation.
+If the excerpt is from a live recording, note any tempo fluctuations or expressive nuances that define that performance.

 Scales, Arpeggios, and Sight‑Reading